Anne-Marie Albano, MSN, RNLearn more about Anne-Marie Albano

 Br.
 Michael Duffy, DNP , ANP-BCLearn more about Michael Duffy

 Br.
 Michael has extensive experience as an adult nurse practitioner and a nurse educator, teaching at the Elms from 1988 through 1997.
 He returned fall 2011 to the Elms as the Coordinator of the Accelerated Second Degree Program in Nursing.
 For years, Br.
 Michael has practiced in health care in homeless settings in Massachusetts, Philadelphia, PA and Baltimore, MD; returning in July 2011 from a six-year assignment in Jamaica, West Indies, where he managed a rural (“bush “) clinic.
 Since returning, Br.
 Michael has completed his DNP and for his Capstone developed the ELMS caRe vaN – a mobile health care unit to serve the homeless and underserved in Chicopee, which allows pre-licensure students clinical experience.
 In addition, Br.
 Michael has taken students back to Jamaica each year for a Population Health/Community Nursing experience.
 Work continues with the doctoral students in developing ways to provide primary care to the underserved of Chicopee, both the homeless and those in schools.

-Elizabeth Fiscella, DNP, APRN, GCNS, CNELearn more about Elizabeth Fiscella
+Elizabeth Fiscella, DNP, APRN, GCNS-BC, CNELearn more about Elizabeth Fiscella